tuaris/freebsd-desktop/README.md

 ## About

 This is inspired by GhostBSD.
 GhostBSD was a FreeBSD desktop distribution that originally used FreeBSD as it's base.
 After several years GhostBSD switch it's base to TrueOS.
 While GhostBSD continues to be a great desktop I require (and prefer) a FreeBSD base system.

-I'm a long time FreeBSD user and consider myself to be fairly advanced in FreeBSD system administration.
 I created this installation script and the corresponding PKG repository to fill the gap left by GhostBSD.

 ## How it Works